 Also, all the costs are quoted in US dollars (USD).
 It’s just easier for comparison purposes and is the most widely known currency as well.

 Milan, on the other hand, being an Italian city, makes use of the euro (EUR).
-At the time of writing this article (February 2023), the exchange rate stood at 1 USD = 0.94 EUR.
+Find out how much your money is worth today by using the up-to-date converter below.

 Next up is an easy-to-read table that will help us answer that looming question: is Milan expensive?